badone/ceph/doc/dev/peering.rst

 The high level process is for the current PG primary to:

+  1. identify if we were the primary during the last interval and, if we were, save a copy of the existing peer info and missing set data we have and propagate it for reuse in the rest of the peering process

-  1. get a recent OSD map (to identify the members of the all interesting *acting sets*, and confirm that we are still the primary).
+  #. get a recent OSD map (to identify the members of the all
+     interesting *acting sets*, and confirm that we are still the primary).